ja6ir/SEVS/README.md

 SEVS (Secure Electronic Voting System) is a Django-based web application designed to manage and conduct secure college elections.
 The system ensures transparency, integrity, and confidentiality throughout the voting process.
 It employs state-of-the-art cryptographic techniques and features a hierarchical role-based structure for managing duties across various election participants.

+This was a project I have done during my college
 ---

 ## Features